 All credit card charges are done individually by us.
-While the shopping cart says it has charged your card, it does not have that capability.
-By processing credit cards ourselves, we are able to make any necessary adjustments in advance.
+While the shopping cart may say it has charged your card, it does not have that capability.
+By processing credit cards ourselves, we are able to make adjustments in advance.
 For example, if there is a postage charge or tax shown for an MP3, we can delete it before the card is charged.

 How do you charge for postage?

 Orders shipped within the US are charged a flat $4.95 shipping and are sent media mail, which can take up to 10-14 days.
 In reality, if you order a CD or Morning Song, we almost never charge the full amount, mostly because we hate paying excessive shipping when we order online.
 Our policy is to treat our customers as we would like to be treated.

 International orders are sent international first class or international priority mail, depending on the weight of the package.
 These are charged the actual cost of postage.

 Do you take PayPal?

 We don't actually take PayPal because that would require that your credit card be charged when you place the order.
 Since we ship internationally, we need the flexibility of charging the actual cost of airmail postage and not the flat rate charged by the shopping cart.